garimatus/anti-hate-discord-app/README.md

     | development | .env.dev   |
     | any other   | .env.local |

-    2.2 Assign $DETECTION_MODEL environment variable to be pulled with the Ollama API service container initialization.
+    2.2 Assign "DETECTION_MODEL" environment variable to be pulled with the Ollama API service container initialization.
 If not it will be set as default that's "gemma3:1b".
 3. Run `docker compose up` at root directory.